weld/core/jsf/numberguess/readme.txt

 You can deploy it as an exploded archive immediately after the war goal is finished assembling the exploded structure:

- mvn compile war:exploded tomcat:exploded -Ptomcat
+ mvn clean compile war:exploded tomcat:exploded -Ptomcat

 Once the application is deployed, you can redeploy it using this command: